 KUB routinely looks for cross connections between a customer's service and the public water system to protect water quality.
 Undetected cross connections can introduce contaminants into the water system.
-Customers with a cross connection must install a back flow device to help prevent contamination.
+Customers with a potential cross connection must install a backflow device or use an air gap to help prevent contamination.

-For residential customers, cross connections can occur where lawn irrigation systems, fire protection systems, pools, saunas, hot tubs, fountains, auxiliary intakes (e.g., wells, ponds, streams), and home water treatment systems exist.
+For residential customers, cross connections can occur where lawn irrigation systems, pools, saunas, water treatment or fire protection systems exist.
+Alternative water sources like wells, springs, and harvested rainwater can also pose a risk, if connected to your home's plumbing.
 Chemicals or stagnant water from those installations can potentially enter the public water system.
 If you have a potential cross connection or have any questions regarding cross connections, please contact KUB or visit kub.org.